Politics In Second Life: Camping On a Nude Beach Waiting For Something Interesting To Happen

-Moments before ejecting from my flaming submarine I was flying 600 meters above a region called Janni when my submarine suddenly burst into flames.
-I’d taken to the sky because the area around my previously remote water compound has been invaded by an army of Brazilians and a small band of nudist Wiccans.
-Somehow they’ve managed to completely block all water routes.
-Fortunately my submarine flies.
-Or it used to anyway.
+I’d taken to the sky after the area around my (previously) remote compound was invaded by an army of Brazilian tourists and a small band of nudist Wiccans.
+Somehow they managed to block all water routes leading out of the area.

-This is all just a long way of saying that there hasn’t been much substantial activity among the various presidential campaigns in Second Life since my last post.
-In the past couple of weeks Mike Gravel supporters created a new group and Ron Paul supporters opened a new headquarters — the later is significant because Paul is the first Republican candidate to have a presence in Second Life, the former is significant because Gravel claims to have been hiding under a rock for the last ten years.
+Given that backdrop, it should come as no surprise that there hasn’t been any substantial campaign activity here since my last post.
+In the past couple of weeks, Mike Gravel supporters created a new group, and Ron Paul supporters opened a new HQ.
+The latter is significant because Paul is the first Republican candidate to have a presence in Second Life, and the former is surprising because Gravel claims to have been hiding under a rock for the last ten years.

-My guess is that the in-world campaigns are playing it safe, trying to avoid the early missteps that received negative publicity in hopes that they’ll get the official stamp of approval from their respective candidates.
+I guess the virtual campaigns are playing it safe, trying to avoid the early missteps that received negative publicity, hoping they’ll eventually get the official stamp of approval from their respective candidates.
 In the meantime, this assignment has become damn boring (except for the nudist Wiccans).

-What we’re seeing in this first phase of the campaign is the work of a zealous group of volunteers who have no connection to the official campaigns.
-What the volunteers of the various Second Life campaigns are producing is part of a larger movement being called “voter generated content“.
-Or, if you prefer, grassroots politics in the 21st century.
+In this first phase of the campaign, we’re seeing the work of an enthusiastic group of volunteers who have no official connection to the candidates.
+What the volunteers of the various Second Life campaigns are producing is part of a more significant movement called “voter-generated content.”
+This is what grassroots politics looks like in the 21st century.

-So far the campaigns are taking a (mostly) hands-off approach and are allowing voters to express themselves and use the candidates names without interference.
-In a recent CBS News story, Obama spokeswoman Jen Psaki describe the campaigns approach to dealing with modern political activism on the Internet:
+So far, the campaigns are taking a (mostly) hands-off approach and are allowing voters to use the candidate’s names without interference.
+In a recent CBS News story, Obama spokeswoman Jen Psaki describes the campaign’s approach to dealing with modern political activism on the Internet:

 “We’re running a different kind of campaign here.
 There are thousands of people, more, using the Internet to network and spread the campaign and people doing it on the ground, too, and we’re excited about these efforts,” Psaki said.
 The only regulation the campaign will try to put on using Obama logos or likeness would be if “anything comes across our plates that’s offensive or not aligned with what our priorities are, we’ll deal with that on a case-by case basis.”

-So what happens when voter generated content clashes with the campaign’s priorities?
+So what happens when voter-generated content clashes with the campaign’s priorities?
 We’ve already seen one upstart video make waves on YouTube.
-While there was a brief effort to link the Vote Different video to the Obama campaign, it’s become pretty clear that it was produced by a lone filmmaker acting independently of the campaign.
+While there was a brief effort to link the Vote Different video to the Obama campaign, it’s pretty clear that it was produced by a lone filmmaker, acting independently of the campaign.

-The thought that individuals now have the same access to media production and distribution that was previously reserved for only the most well funded candidates is a concept that has to scare the party machines like nothing else they’ve ever seen.
-The old-line partisan hacks must be shaking in their boots right now — assuming they even realize what’s about to happen.
+The thought that individuals now have the same access to media production and distribution that was previously reserved for only the most well-funded candidates has to scare the party machines like nothing they’ve ever seen.
+The old-line partisan hacks must be shaking in their boots — assuming they even realize what’s about to happen.

-Over the next 18 months we will undoubtedly witness all sorts of interesting campaign activity taking place throughout the social web.
-As Psaki of the Obama campaign indicated, the candidates will continue to take a hands-off approach.
-At least until the campaigns decide that any given platform is too important to leave in the hands of political amateurs.
-Which is exactly what happened last week when the Obama campaign took control of the Barack Obama user profile on MySpace.
+Over the next 18 months, we will undoubtedly witness all sorts of exciting campaign activities taking place across the social web.
+As Psaki indicated, the candidates will continue to take a hands-off approach to social media.
+But at some point, the campaigns will decide that any given platform is too important to leave in the hands of political amateurs.
+And that’s exactly what happened last week when the Obama campaign finally took control of the Barack Obama user profile on MySpace.

-While it would seem apparent that the Obama campaign should have control over the Barack Obama profile on MySpace, the process of gaining control over that profile resulted in rare negative publicity for the campaign.
+While it seems obvious that the Obama campaign should have control over the Barack Obama profile on MySpace, gaining control of that profile resulted in rare negative publicity for the campaign.

-Obama’s MySpace page was originally launched by Joe Anthony, an ad hoc Obama Supporter, back in 2004.
-Anthony’s efforts were a classic example of voter generated content.
-Obama had not yet declared his candidacy, but an excited supporter took the opportunity to setup a public profile for the campaign anyway.
-Over the course of three years Anothony watched the profile attract in excess of 100,000 friends.
+Obama’s MySpace page was initially launched back in 2004 by Joe Anthony, an ad hoc Obama Supporter.
+Anthony’s efforts were a classic example of voter-generated content.
+Obama had not yet declared his candidacy, but an excited supporter took the opportunity to set up a public profile for the campaign anyway.
+Over three years, Anothony watched the profile attract more than 100,000 friends.

-And that’s where the trouble began.
+And that’s when the trouble began.
 The Obama campaign began to see MySpace as a strategic tool for reaching younger voters.
-They were uncomfortable leaving it under the control of a volunteer who had no real affiliation with the candidate.
-While the campaign tried to recruit Anthony, the terms offered didn’t meet with his long-term career objectives.
-The negotiations ended badly, and Anthony ultimately lost control of the page he’d spent months working on.
+They were uncomfortable leaving the profile under the control of a volunteer who had no real affiliation with the candidate.
+While the campaign tried to recruit Anthony, the terms offered didn’t meet his long-term career objectives.
+The negotiations ended badly, and Anthony ultimately lost control of the page he’d spent months building.

 As Anthony told the Chicago Sun-Times: